The Invesdor Group

 Q: I made an investment but the funding round did not reach its minimum target / went over its maximum target / the terms of the round changed substantially.
 What happens now?

 A: Sometimes a round does not reach its minimum target.
 In this case, the sum you invested is refunded to your bank account.
-The subscription fee is, however, not refunded (see question “Does it cost anything to invest through Invesdor?”).
+The transaction fee is, however, not refunded (see question “Does it cost anything to invest through Invesdor?”).

 A round can also go over its maximum target.
 This is called an oversubscription: there’s more demand than there are shares to offer.
 In this case, subscriptions are accepted on a “first come, first served” -basis: we cannot guarantee you’ll receive all or any of the shares you subscribed to if you did it after the round reaching its maximum target.
-For the number of shares you do not receive, you are naturally refunded your invested capital (but not the subscription fee, if it applies).
+For the number of shares you do not receive, you are naturally refunded your invested capital (but not the transaction fee, if it applies).

 Occasionally it happens that the terms of the round change substantially between you making the investment and the round closing.
 In such a case, a change notification will be published and you have a right to cancel your investment within seven days of its publication.
 If the investment is not cancelled within the seven-day period, the investment will remain valid.
-The subscription fee is not refunded.
+The transaction fee is not refunded.

 Please note: change notifications are sent to investors as automated emails, which are affected by each investor's notification settings, set in their user profile.
 Make sure your settings are right if you want to receive the change notifications!